You may know people who say they have a good life, as do I, as I am one of those people who say so.

 As when it comes to it, I could have blamed and hated every soldier and veteran for what has happened, yet, I do not.
 In fact, I do the exact opposite, I respect soldiers and veterans to the extremes.
 The reason is simple, because most soldiers and veterans come out of war situations as I did, scarred and broken.
 It’s in parts why I connected quite easily with my counsellor, as he used to be at that other side, he is a veteran, a veteran who overcame his PTSD and now is helping me to do the same.

 Probably that last part is confusing, as I didn’t say it as if it were in the past, but like it’s still happening, which is not a mistake.
-I am still struggling with my memories, as they are not gone, and they never will be gone.
+I am still struggling with my memories, as they are not gone, and they will never be gone.
 However, like I said before, it is a choice what you let it be in your life, and in my case it’s an influence.

 And yet, many people fail at that last part, just letting your past be an influence, and they become the victims, instead of the survivors they are.
 Most often the reason is the public opinion…